playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 We put `int` there to tell the program that whatever the input is, it's an integer not a string.

 Now we need the script to work out the anchor day for the century.
-Whilst I was making the script whenever I tried to do `century MOD 4` it would be wrong, but on Wikipedia, it has a different way of working out the anchor day which is:
+Unfortunately, while I was making the script, whenever I tried to do the `century MOD 4` calculation, it would be incorrect.
+Luckily, Wikipedia has a different way of working out the anchor day, which is:

 `5 * (Century MOD 4) MOD 7 + 2`